ficus-project/ficus-agent/README.md

 ## Timeseries

 The ficus agent currently only supports influxdb.
-Copy the `.influx.toml.example` config file into `.influx.toml`, and change with the proper values to connect to your influxdb instance.
+Copy the `.influx.example.toml` config file into `.influx.toml`, and change with the proper values to connect to your influxdb instance.

 # Development